WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/capauth.md

   invocationTarget: "https://example.com/data/puppies.jpg",
   // the digital signature by the authority granting the capability
   proof: {
-    // the type of digital signature
+    // the digital signature suite that was used to create this signature
     type: "Ed25519Signature2018",
     // the reason the proof was generated - to delegate a capability
     proofPurpose: "capabilityDelegation"